entando/entando-docs/vuepress/docs/v6.3/tutorials/backend-developers/add-authorization-checks.md

 Here we're restricting the delete method to only the `conference-admin` role.

 12. Restart the microservice.
 By default this will include rebuilding any changed source files.
 13. Once the microservice is available, go back to the MFE and try deleting one of the Conferences in the list.
-You should be able to attempt the delete but you'll get a 403 error in the browser console and an error like this in the service logs:
+You should be able to attempt the delete in the UI but you'll get a 403 error in the browser console and an error like this in the service logs:
 ```
 2021-03-22 15:56:16.205  WARN 3208 --- [  XNIO-1 task-3] o.z.problem.spring.common.AdviceTraits   : Forbidden: Access is denied
 ```